hfour/h4bff/docs/README.md

 </center>

-## H4's BFF: the backend and frontend framework

 Welcome to h4bff, a new kind of TypeScript web development framework.
-We aim is to provide developers with tools to write highly modular code by composing their app from multiple lugins
+We aim is to provide developers with tools to write highly modular code by composing their app from multiple plugins.

 <style>
 #intro code {